Why Choose Facility Management?

 The Facility Management program at Ferris leads to a Bachelor of Science degree.
 Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
-Students must complete all general education requirements as outlined on the General Education website. a certificate in facility management, designed for the working professional
+Students must complete all general education requirements as outlined on the General Education website.

 In addition to the bachelor of science degree in Facility Management, other options are available to students.
 These include:

 The minors are designed for students pursuing degrees in other Ferris baccalaureate programs.

 Of students entering the Facility Management program as juniors, approximately 95% graduate with the majority completing the program within two years.

 Big Rapids, MI 49307

 The College of Engineering Technology Facility Management program is a recognized program of the International Facility Management Association (IFMA) The next accreditation review is scheduled for 2019.